aucampia/rdflib/docs/developers.rst

 ----------------------------

 We have `pre-commit <https://pre-commit.com/>`_ configured with `pycln
-<https://github.com/hadialqattan/pycln>`_ which cleans out unused imports,
+<https://github.com/hadialqattan/pycln>`_ for removing unused imports,
 `isort <https://github.com/PyCQA/isort>`_ for sorting imports, and `black
 <https://github.com/psf/black>`_ for formatting out code.

-The basics of using pre-commit is:
+Some useful commands for using pre-commit:

 .. code-block:: bash